OE3JGW/AirTrafficRadar/README.md

 - **VLC Media Player installed**
 - I only tested it on windows 11 x64

+## Create *.exe file for Windows
+If you want to have it as a *.exe file for windows, use pyinstaller with following command: pyinstaller --noconfirm --onedir --windowed --add-data "airports.json;."
+AirTrafficRadar.py I´ll attach an *.exe Version, but be informed, that MS Defender goes wild on it.. idk why, i guess because of lacking signature.

 ## Disclaimer
 This app was built mostly with AI as a fun project for a friend.
 Im only using publicly avaible data (see features) and combine them in one GUI.
 Do whatever floats your boat with it ^^